History

 how it started

-In February of 1997, Rev Henry Masters, along with a young intern from SMU Perkins School of Theology, DiAngelo Lee, crafted a vision to address the needs of the downtown Dallas homeless community.
-The Body & Soul Homeless Ministry was founded at St. Paul United Methodist Church downtown to address hunger and provide a weekend safe place to support street artists.
+In February of 1997, Rev Henry Masters, along with a young intern from SMU Perkins School, DiAngelo Lee, crafted a vision to address the needs of the downtown Dallas homeless community.
+The Body & Soul Homeless Ministry was founded and began serving out of St. Paul United Methodist Church downtown to address hunger and provide a weekend safe place to support street artists.

 research